rji-futures-lab/tweets-to-text/README.md

 ## How it works:

 1. Follow [@TweetsToText](https://twitter.com/TweetsToText).
-It will follow you back.
+It send you a welcoming direct message.
 2. Mention @TweetsToText before you start tweet-stormin'.
 3. Mention @TweetsToText again in your final tweet.
 4. Check your DMs. @TweetsToText will send you a link where you can download your text file.